 Martial arts fans mostly enjoy comparing two fighting styles.
 I bet you already have your theory of a potential winner in a Muay Thai vs Kung Fu matchup.

 These two martial arts are very much different.
 Kung Fu moves are nice to watch but not all of them are going to work in a real fight.
-The ancient Chinese art is focused around “katas” but experienced masters are skillful fighters.
+Ancient Chinese art is focused on “katas” but experienced masters are skillful fighters.
 Yet, compared to Muay Thai, you’ll need more time to get into the spirit of things.

 You’ve probably heard the famous sentence “it’s not about the style, it’s about the martial artist”.